arduino/docs-content/content/hardware/03.nano/boards/nano-33-ble-rev2/tutorials/get-started-with-machine-learning/get-started-with-machine-learning.md

 ## Conclusion
 It’s an exciting time with a lot to learn and explore in TinyML.
 We hope this blog has given you some idea of the potential and a starting point to start applying it in your own projects.
 Be sure to let us know what you build and [share it](https://create.arduino.cc/projecthub) with the Arduino community.

-For a comprehensive background on TinyML and the example applications in this article, we recommend Pete Warden and Daniel Situnayake’s new O’Reilly book “[TinyML: Machine Learning with TensorFlow on Arduino and Ultra-Low Power Microcontrollers](https://www.oreilly.com/library/view/tinyml/9781492052036/).”
+For a comprehensive background on TinyML and the example applications in this article, we recommend Pete Warden and Daniel Situnayake’s O’Reilly book “[TinyML: Machine Learning with TensorFlow on Arduino and Ultra-Low Power Microcontrollers](https://www.oreilly.com/library/view/tinyml/9781492052036/).”